A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: LCOLSS Survey

 \subsection{Lensing Systems}

-Our sample includes 112 strong-lensing systems.
-Some useful details for these systems are provided in Appendix \ref{app:lens_data}, including an important correction to the SN rates.
+Our sample includes 114 galaxy-galaxy strong lensing systems.
+A table identifying these systems and containing relevant lensing information, such as magnifications and SN rates, can be found in Appendix \ref{app:lens_data}.
 In S18 the SFR estimates were derived from emission line flux density measurements, but an error in the calculation resulted in an {\it overestimation} of the inferred SFRs, proportional to $(1+z)^2$ \citep{Shu2021erratum}.
-We have corrected for this error and propagated it through to also correct the inferred Type Ia and Core Collapse (CC) SN rates, including all the sub-types of CC SNe.
+We have corrected for this error and propagated it through to also correct the inferred Type Ia and Core Collapse (CC) SN rates, including all the subtypes of CC SNe.
 The net result is a change of -5.53 SNe yr$^{-1}$ in the expected total SN explosion rate, summed over the 98 S18 sources in our sample.
-Appendix \ref{app:lens_data} also includes information about the number of visits to each source, along with the average seeing and airmass for our observations of each source.
+Appendix \ref{app:lens_data} also includes information about the number of visits to each source, along with the average seeing and airmass for our observations.

+The targets for LCOLSS were selected from a combination of the SLACS, S4TM, BELLS and SWELLS catalogs.
+We begin with the 128 sources listed in S18, which are from a combination of SLACS, S4TM and BELLS.
+All SLACS and S4TM sources in that paper that include estimates on the SN rates are included in the sample, making up the majority of our sources.
+This provides 55 SLACS sources and 34 S4TM sources.
+An additional 9 BELLS sources are included in our sample, yielding a total of 98 sources that were analyzed in S18.
+The BELLS sources are typically at higher source redshifts than the SLACS sources.
+The included BELLS sources are a subset of the BELLS sources included in S18, which is because the BELLS sample is at higher redshift, where detecting a glSN would likely be more difficult, except in cases with large lensing magnifications.

+In addition to these sources, we include the SWELLS sample of spiral lenses.
+There are 20 SWELLS sources that are Grade A lenses (as defined by the SLACS survey \cite{Bolton2006,Bolton2008}).
+Of these, 4 are already included in the sample from the SLACS sample.
+The remaining 16 sources are added to our catalog, leaving a total sample size of 114 lenses.